wesen/WriteHERE/ttmp/2025-04-17/04-long-term-document--event-logging-system.md

 2. Use the `node_id` values from various events to build a graph structure
 3. The status changes in `node_status_changed` events can be used to update node states
 4. If available, monitor the `nodes.json` file specified by the `--nodes-json-file` option to get the full graph structure
+5. Combine `node_created`, `node_added`, and `edge_added` events to dynamically build a full graph representation

 ## Conclusion

 The event logging system provides a foundation for real-time monitoring and analytics of the Recursive Agent.
 By building enhanced visualizations on top of this system, developers can gain deeper insights into agent behavior, debug issues more effectively, and optimize agent performance.
+The new node and graph lifecycle events provide unprecedented visibility into the planning and graph building process, enabling more powerful visualization tools that can show how the agent's internal task graph evolves over time.

 For UI developers: the current UI implementation in `ui-react/` provides a functional table view example.
 Use this as a starting point for building more sophisticated UI components or visualizations.